-Further details on the requirements can be found in Planning Policy Statement 23: Planning and Pollution Control (November 2004).
+Further details on the requirements can be found in the NPPG: https://www.gov.uk/guidance/land-affected-by-contamination.

-Major applications or those which are controversial or on sensitive sites or on a significant scale will need to be supported by a statement setting out how the applicant has engaged with the local community at a pre-application stage.
+Major applications (which may meet the NPPF definition of Major Development or that reflect Major Development in terms of Local Plan for the Broads policy DM1) or those which are controversial or on sensitive sites or on a significant scale will need to be supported by a statement setting out how the applicant has engaged with the local community at a pre-application stage.
 This process should have established local issues and concerns and these should have been addressed in the application.

 There are a range of pre-application engagement techniques which can be used, including public exhibitions, public meetings, press releases and public notices.
-In the case of major applications, there are considerable benefits to be gained from wider community involvement throughout the application process As a minimum, for minor applications we recommend that applicants consult immediate neighbours before submitting an application.
+In the case of major applications, there are considerable benefits to be gained from wider community involvement throughout the application process.
+For minor applications we recommend that applicants consult immediate neighbours before submitting an application.